 You can substitute cloves for basil.
 Cloves are also high in eugenol.

-Mix a solution of 2 ounces of witch hazel, 2 ounces of aloe vera gel, and 15 drops of tea tree oil.
-Put it in a spray bottle and spray your itch.
+Mix 2 ounces of witch hazel, 2 ounces of aloe vera gel, and 15 drops of tea tree oil in a spray bottle.
+Spray your itch with the solution.